stephensmitchell-forks/occt/dox/contribution/git_guide/git_guide.md

 **Generating key with Putty**

-  Use this option if you have installed TortoiseGit (or other GUI Git client on Windows) and have chosen “TortoisePLink” (or other Putty client) as SSH client during installation.
+  Use this option if you have installed TortoiseGit (or other GUI Git client on Windows) and have chosen "TortoisePLink" (or other Putty client) as SSH client during installation.

   To generate the key with this client, run **Puttygen** (e.g. from Start menu -> TortoiseGit -> Puttygen), then click **Generate** and move mouse cursor over the blank area until the key is generated.